Everything You Need to Know About Matching Gifts to Fuel Your Fundraising Efforts This Holiday Season

 Using this information, you could thank your donors for their matching gift request, or you could automate follow up emails to donors who did not open your first message.
 For example, if you have a donor named Jenny from the Home Depot who submits a matching gift request, you could wait to receive the gift, then send Jenny a personalized message that thanks her for her request and explains how it helped your organization.
 You could then track Jenny’s future contribution habits to see how this positively affected her donor behavior.
 Keeping track of this information is vital to maintaining a lucrative gift matching strategy.

 The fundraising strategies don’t stop there!
-While you just learned about the most important matching gift strategies, there are certainly more tools to explore.
+While you just learned about the most important matching gift strategies for the year-end holiday season, there are certainly more tools to explore.
 For example, if you are interested in learning more about which companies have the best matching gift programs, check out this page.
 This list details the most impressive matching gift programs, and it can help you target the most profitable matching gift employees.